-For brands and marketers looking to really drive their social media numbers, this case study focuses on how Foundr reached over 100k new followers in a few months.
+For brands and marketers looking to really drive their social media numbers.
+The magazine for entrepreneurs, called Foundr, reached over 100k new followers in just a few months.

-This post gives marketers a quick look at just one growth hacking strategy that was used by startups Airbnb and Dropbox and how they can apply it to their brands.
+A quick look at just one (powerful) growth hacking strategy that was used by startups Airbnb and Dropbox and how they can apply it to their brands.

 The best email marketing and automation tool out there.
 As powerful as Infusionsoft, but with better metrics and tracking abilities.
 Setup automation workflows with triggers and rules, autoresponders, CRM integration, and much more.
 Hands down the best platform on the market (and it starts at $9!)

-An all in one tool marketers and growth hackers can use to see high performing content, viral content and who key influencers are on a particular topic.
+Fantastic data tool that marketers and growth hackers can use to see high performing, viral content as well as the key influencers on a particular topic.

-Popcorn Metrics allows brands and sites to take a deep dive on tracking and data collection for visitors.
+Popcorn Metrics allows brands and sites to take a deep dive into tracking and data collection for visitors.